4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Most Authentic Local Experience

-This is hands-down the most authentic of the four markets – no tourist stalls, just local families and brilliant food at the cheapest prices you’ll find.
+This is hands-down the most authentic of the four markets, just local families and brilliant food at the cheapest prices you’ll find.

 Song Klong Floating Market Map